 “That’s not what the government and the media are saying.”

 “Propaganda to pacify the more extreme social elements.”

 “Propaganda?
 Vigilantes taking the law into their own hands and our rights violated, legislation passed to allow indefinite confinement without due process?
 That’s supposed to be pacification?”

-“I’m not happy about some of the government’s policies, but this is a major political problem without a clear solution, but the CSIRO is trying to find one that won’t tear up our society.
+“I’m not happy about some of the government’s policies, but this is a major social problem without a clear solution and the CSIRO is trying to find one that won’t tear up our society.
 We don’t want pogroms we’re seeing in America and Europe.
-Look, Nash.
-Lifeliners are something new, perhaps the next step in our evolution, and the government is understandably anxious to understand what you are—”
+Look, Nash, lifeliners are something new, perhaps the next step in our evolution, and the government is understandably anxious to understand what you are—”

 “And counter the sensationalized threat we represent to mankind.”